Sikh feminism: Mai Bhago

-Mai Bhago, also known as Mata Bhag Kaur, was a female Sikh warrior of the early 18th century who lead forty men into battle against the Mughal Empire and was the personal bodyguard to Guru Gobind Singh.
+Mai Bhago, also known as Mata Bhag Kaur, was a female Sikh warrior of the early 18th century who led forty men into battle against the Mughal Empire and was the personal bodyguard to Guru Gobind Singh.
 Bhago is often pictured as a graceful, strong, turbaned woman on a horse, leading in battle.
 As the story goes, Guru Gobind Singh's army was being hunted down by the Mughal Army.
 The forty soldiers who were meant to protect the guru were given the option by the Mughal Army to abandon him or be killed.
 The soldiers told Guru Gobind Singh that they were not his Sikhs and he was not their guru, and went back to their village.
 One of the soldiers, Nidhan Singh Patti, told his wife, Mai Bhago, what he had done.
 She became infuriated and told him to do the housework while she went to fight in battle.
 When the men heard the news that she had gathered all the women in the village to go to the battlefield, they became ashamed and promised to join the battle.
 Mai Bhago and the soldiers knew it was a suicide mission but wanted to protect their guru, who was hiding in the jungle nearby.
 Mai Bhago survived, but all of the Sikh soldiers were killed and many from the Mughal Army had also fallen.
 The remaining Mughal Army assumed that Guru Gobind Singh had been killed and stopped pursuing him.
 For her faithfulness and gallantry, Mai Bhago then became appointed the guru's bodyguard.
 As a symbol of her bravery and courage, her spear is now kept alongside Guru Gobind Singh's armour in a gurdwara in Nanded, India.

 Caste system

 The caste system is a hierarchical system which distinguishes groups based on social status, rank, wealth, and occupation.
 Most of India still follows the caste system despite some problematic implications it may have.
 Sikhs oppose the caste system as it breaks their religious principle of equality.
 Guru Nanak believed the caste system to be evil and challenged the institution by saying manas ki jat sabhe eke paihcanbo – 'recognise all of mankind as a single caste of humanity.'
 Many Sikhs have dropped their caste name and have chosen to take the surname of Kaur (middle name for all female Sikhs) or Singh (middle name for all male Sikhs).
 This dropping of the castes became problematic for some Sikhs who first tried to immigrate to Canada, as the immigration office did not legally recognize Singh or Kaur as last names because they were "too common".
 The World Sikh Organization was outraged by this law as it required Sikh families to take back their caste names, thereby going against their faith.
-The World Sikh Organization was able to prove that there were several other immigrants who had common last names but where not forced to change their name.
+The World Sikh Organization was able to prove that there were several other immigrants who had common last names but were not forced to change their name.
 The policy was immediately reversed and was ruled a misunderstanding.